Ezayji/e-commerce/README.md

        ![Billing preview](https://i.imgur.com/D8O8ju7.png)

-       * Option to use existing or custom address if you have a saved address.
+       * You can use an existing address if you have saved one before.

             ![Use Existing Address](https://i.imgur.com/8yqB7bF.png)

-       * Option to save inserted address if no address is already saved.
+       * Option to save inserted address if you haven't saved one.

             ![Save Address](https://i.imgur.com/IvCyjk8.png)